GiovanniBussi/macports-ci/README.md

     - ./macports-ci ccache

 This will install ccache and make sure that it is used for compiling further packages.
-Notice that in addition to this you should add `cache: ccache` at the beginning of your `travis.yml` file so that the ccache cache is save.
-See also [this page](https://docs.travis-ci.com/user/caching/).
+Notice that in addition to this you should tell Travis-ci to save your ccache cache.
+According to [this page](https://docs.travis-ci.com/user/caching/) it should be sufficient to add `cache: ccache` at the beginning of your `.travis.yml`.
+However, in practice I found necessary to explicitly declare the `$HOME/.ccache` directory as cached by adding

+    cache:
+      directories:
+    - $HOME/.ccache

+at the beginning of the `.travis.yml` file.

 Real life usage
 ---------------